Pruitt-shane/Bioinformatics/README.md

 Variant calling from alignment using GATK ([documentation](https://software.broadinstitute.org/gatk/download/archive)).
 Input is alignment file in BAM format and reference sequence in FASTA format (either reference from reference-based assembly or consensus final sequence from de novo assembly).
 Output is a Variant Call File (VCF) format file.
+At the GATk website there is a very nice user guide that covers almost anything youd like to know about the program.
+This is also a set of command line tools that allow for manipulation of HTS, just like the previous program.

 Example to execute: